TamerBerksu/AI-Overview-Purger/README.md

 ## File Structure

 ```
-├── manifest.json     # Extension config (Manifest V3)
+├── manifest.json
-├── blocker.js        # Single script — runs as either the popup controller or the content script
+├── blocker.js
-├── toggle.html        # Popup markup
+├── toggle.html
-└── toggle.css          # Popup styling
+└── toggle.css
 ```

-`blocker.js` detects its own context at runtime: if a toggle checkbox exists in the DOM, it runs as the popup; otherwise it runs as the content script on `google.com/search` pages.
+`content.js` detects its own context at runtime: if a toggle checkbox exists in the DOM, it runs as the popup; otherwise it runs as the content script on `google.com/search` pages.
 Both share state through `chrome.storage.local`, kept in sync via `chrome.storage.onChanged`.

 ## How Detection Works